Phineas05/TwitchEmotes/README.md

 ### Developer Mode

-When installed this way, a warning to disable developer mode extensions will be displayed every time Chrome is started.
+When installed this way, a warning to disable developer mode extensions will be displayed every time Chrome is launched.

 1. Click "Clone or download" and select "[Download ZIP](https://github.com/Phineas05/TwitchEmotes/archive/master.zip)"
 2. Extract the folder contained in the ZIP file